tldr-pages/tldr/pages/common/base64.md

 # base64

-> Encode or decode file or standard input, to standard output.
+> Encode or decode file or standard input to/from Base64, to standard output.

 - Encode a file: